chinu8005/DeFinance/README.md

 # DeFinance

-# Decentralized Money Market (Project Name)

-Welcome to the **Decentralized Money Market** project!
+Welcome to the **DeFinance** project!
 This open-source initiative is dedicated to revolutionizing the financial industry through blockchain technology and decentralized finance (DeFi) principles.

 ![Project Logo/Icon]